mohanrajv3/paint-website/design_guidelines.md

 ## Design Approach

-**Selected Approach**: Experience-focused with creative tool aesthetics inspired by Figma, Miro, and Procreate **Core Principle**: Premium, vibrant interface that energizes creativity while maintaining professional polish
+**Selected Approach**: Experience-focused with creative tool aesthetics inspired by Figma, Miro, and Procreate **Core Principle**: A clean and vibrant interface that is intuitive and easy to use.

 ## Typography